-Our website (https://wp.cga.ct.gov/apa/) includes additional information on the operations of our office.
+Our website (ctauditors.gov) includes additional information on the operations of our office.
 A key feature of our website is the availability of reports (both present and past) that members of the public may access.

-According to law, we maintain work papers for all audits we conduct of state agencies, state quasipublic bodies, and state-supported institutions.
+According to law, we maintain work papers for all audits we conduct of state agencies, state quasi-public bodies, and state-supported institutions.
 All of these documents, except those classified by statute as confidential, are available for review by members of the General Assembly and the public.
-While we distribute copies of our reports to all members of the General Assembly and various state officials when issued, if additional information is required for any of our published audit findings, we can be reached directly at john.geragosian@cga.ct.gov (860-240-8651) or clark.chapin@cga.ct.gov (860-240-8653) to provide any supporting information we have on file.
+While we distribute copies of our reports to all members of the General Assembly and various state officials when issued, if additional information is desired for any of our published audit findings, please reach out directly to john.geragosian@ctauditors.gov (860-240-8651) for any supporting information we have on file.